aiidateam/aiida-sssp-workflow/README.md

   - The release tag (e.g. a/b/rc) is determined from the last release.
     Use the `--tag` option to switch the release tag.

+### Logger level

+The aiida-core logger level is recommened to set to `REPORT` as default.
+In workflow, process related messages are pop to daemon logger in REPORT level.
+If process finished with none-zero exit_code, log a waring message.
+While for debug purpose, the INFO level is for showing the parameters infomations when processes are launched.

 ## License

 MIT